Would you like to travel Europe cheap?

 Ogrodzieniec Castle - the main attraction in the Egles' Nests Landscape Park

-In Eagles' Nests Landscape Park there is one of the biggest fortresses in Europe - Ogrodzieniec castle.
+In Eagles' Nests Landscape Park there is one of the biggest fortresses in Europe - Ogrodzieniec Castle.
 It's also the most popular landmark in the region, so if we wish to visit it in the summer, it's best to arrive in the morning.
-Ogrodzieniec castle is open for tourists from April until November.
+Ogrodzieniec Castle is open for tourists from April until November.

-Other famous castles are located in Mirow, Bobolice, Morsk and Smolen villages.
+Other famous castles are located in Mirów, Bobolice, Morsk and Smoleń villages.

 10. Rudawy Janowickie